larryaasen/bazelbuild_examples/README.md

 The [HelloWorld2](ios/HelloWorld2) iOS example is the same as the [HelloWorld](#HelloWorld) example, but with a BUILD file in the subfolder HelloWorld2.

-To build the HelloWorld app in Bazel, install it on the simulator, and then run the app on the simulator, run this command from the Terminal:
+To build the HelloWorld2 app in Bazel, install it on the simulator, and then run the app on the simulator, run this command from the Terminal:

     $ cd ios/HelloWorld2
+    $ make -f Makefile.bazel build_app

+## HelloWorld3

+The [HelloWorld3](ios/HelloWorld3) iOS example is the same as the [HelloWorld2](#HelloWorld2) example, but with a second swift_library containing one new Swift file.

+To build the HelloWorld3 app in Bazel, install it on the simulator, and then run the app on the simulator, run this command from the Terminal:

+    $ cd ios/HelloWorld3
     $ make -f Makefile.bazel build_app

 ## Bazel Commands